 • Receive kidney dialysis if you have kidney failure.

-A CVAD may be used to draw blood for tests only if another vein, such as in the hand or arm, can't be used.
+A CVAD may also be used to draw blood for tests.

 It may also be used to check blood flow in the heart and body.